dinfio/dinfio/README.md

 ## Building Dinfio

-The instruction how to build Dinfio from the source code, please see [BUILDING.md](BUILDING.md).
+For the instruction how to build Dinfio from the source code, please see [BUILDING.md](BUILDING.md).

 ## Binary Installation